menandmice/micetro_docs/guides/implementation/install_dhcp_controllers.rst

 .. note::
   The Kea DHCP4 Controller can not be installed by the deprecated installer.

-Men&Mice Central running on Linux
+Micetro Central running on Linux
 ---------------------------------

 Here are the questions asked by the installer that pertain to Micetro DHCP Agent: